Brandenburgh House: Queen Caroline

 It gained its greatest attention in 1820 to 1821 when Caroline of Brunswick, the estranged wife of George IV, lived there following her return to Britain after six years abroad.
-When her husband then tried to divorce her on Parliament it became a centre of pilgrimage for the Queen's supporters.
+When her husband then tried to divorce her in Parliament it became a centre of pilgrimage for the Queen's supporters.
 A large delegation of London waterman came on 8 October 1820 to pay their respects.

 Although the government presented evidence of her adultery with her Italian lover Bartolomeo Pergarmi, the attempt to divorce her collapsed in the House of Lords.
-Caroline died in the house on 7 August just a week after the coronation of her husband to which she had been refused admission.
+Caroline died in the house on 7 August 1821 just a week after the coronation of her husband to which she had been refused admission.
 Her body was conveyed back to her native Brunswick from Brandenburgh House.
 Although her husband insisted on a journey entirely by ship, practical difficulties meant it had to be taken by land at first.
 The procession was hijacked by the radical populace and taken through the City of London, the heart of her popular support.